 Documentation is maintained for each participant selected for verification.
 The documentation must contain enough information in order for staff to review or make the eligibility determination.
 Documentation used to verify eligibility must coincide with the date of registration.
 At a minimum, documentation must include:

-- 1) Documentary evidence (i.e., obtaining the document or a photocopy of the document); or
+1) Documentary evidence (i.e., obtaining the document or a photocopy of the document); or d) Relationship of person contacted to applicant; and e) Information received.

-- 2) Collateral contacts for which the following information must be recorded:

-- a) Date of contact;

-- b) Name of person providing information;

-- c) Contact method;

-- d) Relationship of person contacted to applicant; and

-- e) Information received.